Source code for sqllineage.core.holders

 class ColumnLineageMixin:

-self.graph: DiGraph # For mypy attribute checking
+self.go: GraphOperator # For mypy attribute checking

 # filter all the column node in the graph

-column_graph = self.graph.subgraph(column_nodes)
+column_graph = self.go.get_sub_graph(

 # if a column lineage path ends at SubQuery, then it should be pruned

-if exclude_subquery:
+if exclude_path_ending_in_subquery:

 target_columns = {